Harnessing the gifts of anger through shadow work

 A gateway emotion to our potential

-• Embody self-esteem and a healthy sense of Self and identity.
+Embody self-esteem and a healthy sense of self and identity.

-• Access a felt sense of power and agency.
+Access a felt sense of power and agency.

 Good relationships need good boundaries

-Being in touch with our boundaries and what is or what is not okay allows a sense of identity to emerge within which we can settle, knowing that our needs and wants matter.
-It is through our boundaries that we are able to connect safely in relationship, protecting our vulnerability when needed, with the clarity to say ‘yes’ or to say ‘no, this is not okay for me’.
+It is through our boundaries that we are able to connect safely in relationship, protecting our vulnerability when needed, with the clarity to say “yes” or “no, this is not okay for me.”
 Good relationships need good boundaries.
-It is only with good boundaries that we can open our heart into relationship, to be authentic, truthful and clear.
+It is only with good boundaries that we can open our heart in relationship — to be authentic, truthful, and clear.

 In-the-moment empowerment